 Since the breed was recognized in 1996, The Havanese Club of America has conducted two large general health surveys (one in 2004 and a second one in 2012).
-In 2017, a third survey was conducted to evaluate the longevity of the breed.
-The reports from the two general health surveys and from the 2017 Longevity Survey are available below.
+In 2017, a third survey was conducted to evaluate the longevity of the breed and in 2018/2019 a fourth survey was conducted to understand the leading causes of death in the breed.
+The reports from the two general health surveys, the 2017 Longevity Survey and the 2018/2019 Rainbow Bridge Survey are available below.

 The most recent (2012) general survey concluded that: